cloud-whisperer/mini-projects/sqs-lambda-cloudwatch/README.md

 💡 Key Learnings & Outcomes

-🔁 Learned how Lambda can act as both a producer and consumer in an SQS-backed workflow 🔑 Gained hands-on experience with IAM policies for SQS operations 🪝 Improved understanding of decoupled, event-driven architectures and async communication 🛠️ Practiced structuring Python code for message lifecycle management (send → receive → delete) 📊 Strengthened ability to troubleshoot using CloudWatch Logs and confirm functional behavior step-by-step
+- 🔁 &nbsp;&nbsp;Learned how Lambda can act as both a producer and consumer in an SQS-backed workflow
+- 🔑 &nbsp;&nbsp;Gained hands-on experience with IAM policies for SQS operations
+- 🪝 &nbsp;&nbsp;Improved understanding of decoupled, event-driven architectures and async communication
+- 🛠️ &nbsp;&nbsp;Practiced structuring Python code for message lifecycle management (send → receive → delete)
+- 📊 &nbsp;&nbsp;Strengthened ability to troubleshoot using CloudWatch Logs and confirm functional behavior step-by-step